justus-springer/maple-cstar/README.md

 the current value of `libname`, just type `libname;` into a maple prompt and hit enter.
 For more information, see the associated Maple **[help page on libname](https://www.maplesoft.com/support/help/Maple/view.aspx?path=libname)**.
-In particular, note that you cak automatically asign a custom value to `libname` at startup by editing **[Maple's initialization file](https://www.maplesoft.com/support/help/Maple/view.aspx?path=worksheet%2freference%2finitialization)** (For instance, you can add a custom path where you can put all your user-added libraries).
+In particular, note that you can automatically asign a custom value to `libname` at startup by editing **[Maple's initialization file](https://www.maplesoft.com/support/help/Maple/view.aspx?path=worksheet%2freference%2finitialization)** (For instance, you can add a custom path where you can put all your user-added libraries).